 2.3.
-Computing Node-Protecting R-LFA Path
+Computing Node-protecting R-LFA Path

-The R-LFA alternate path through a given PQ-node to a given destination is comprised of two path segments as follows:
+The R-LFA alternate path through a given PQ-node to a given destination is comprised of two path segments as follows.

-- 1. Path segment from the computing router to the PQ-node (Remote-LFA alternate next hop), and - 2.
+- 1. Path segment from the computing router to the PQ-node (Remote-LFA alternate nexthop), and - 2.
 Path segment from the PQ-node to the destination being protected.

-So, to ensure that an R-LFA alternate path for a given destination provides node protection, we need to ensure that none of the above path segments are affected in the event of failure of the primary next-hop node.
-Sections 2.3.1 and 2.3.2 show how this can be ensured.
+So to ensure a R-LFA alternate path for a given destination provides node-protection we need to ensure that none of the above path segments are affected in the event of failure of the primary nexthop node.
+Sections Section 2.3.1 and Section 2.3.2 show how this can be ensured.

 2.3.1.
-Computing Candidate Node-Protecting PQ-Nodes for Primary Next
+Computing Candidate Node-protecting PQ-Nodes for Primary nexthops

-To choose a node-protecting R-LFA next hop for a destination R3, router S needs to consider a PQ-node from the candidate nodeprotecting PQ-space for the primary next hop E on the shortest path from S to R3.
-As mentioned in Section 2.2.2, to consider a PQ-node as a candidate node-protecting PQ-node, there must be at least one direct neighbor Ni of S, such that all shortest paths from Ni to the PQ-node do not traverse primary next-hop node E.
+To choose a node-protecting R-LFA nexthop for a destination R3, router S needs to consider a PQ-node from the candidate node-protecting PQ-space for the primary nexthop E on shortest path from S to R3.
+As mentioned in Section 2.2.2, to consider a PQ-node as candidate node-protecting PQ-node, there must be at least one direct neighbor Ni of S, such that all shortest paths from Ni to the PQ-node does not traverse primary nexthop node E.

-Implementations SHOULD run the inequality in Section 2.2.6.2, Figure 4 for all direct neighbors, other than primary next-hop node E, to determine whether a node Y is a candidate node-protecting PQnode.
+Implementations SHOULD run the inequality in Section 2.2.2 Figure 4 for all direct neighbors, other than primary nexthop node E, to determine whether a node Y is a candidate node-protecting PQ-node.

 All of the metrics needed by this inequality would have been already collected from the forward SPFs rooted at each of direct neighbor S, computed as part of standard LFA [RFC5286] implementation.
-With reference to the topology in Figure 2, Table 3 shows how the above condition can be used to determine the candidate node-protecting PQ-space for S-E link (primary next hop E).
+With reference to the topology in Figure 2, Table 3 below shows how the above condition can be used to determine the candidate nodeprotecting PQ-space for S-E link (primary nexthop E).

-Candidate PQ-node (Y) Direct Nbr (Ni) D_opt (Ni,Y) D_opt (Ni,E) D_opt (E,Y) Condition Met
+Candidate PQ-node Y) + Direct Nbr (Ni) + D_opt (Ni,Y) + D_opt (Ni,E) + D_opt (E,Y) Condition Met

 R2 N 2 (N,R2) 1 (N,E) 2 (E,R2) Yes

-R3 N 2 (N,R3) 1 (N,E) 1 (E,R3) No
+R3 N 2 (N,R3) 1 (N,E) (E,R2) 1 (E,R3) No

-Table 3: Node-Protection Evaluation for R-LFA Repair Tunnel to PQ-
+Table 3: Node-protection evaluation for R-LFA repair tunnel to PQnode

-As seen in the above Table 3, R3 does not meet the node-protecting extended p-space inequality; so, while R2 is in candidate nodeprotecting PQ-space, R3 is not.
+As seen in the above Table 3, R3 does not meet the node-protecting extended-p-space inequality and so, while R2 is in candidate nodeprotecting PQ space, R3 is not.

 Some SPF implementations may also produce a list of links and nodes traversed on the shortest path(s) from a given root to others.
-In such implementations, router S may have executed a forward SPF with each of its direct neighbors as the SPF root, executed as part of the standard LFA computations [RFC5286].
-So, S may re-use the list of links and nodes collected from the same SPF computations to decide whether or not a node Y is a candidate node-protecting PQ-node.
-A node Y shall be considered as a node-protecting PQ-node if and only if there is at least one direct neighbor of S, other than the primary next hop E for which the primary next-hop node E does not exist on the list of nodes traversed on any of the shortest paths from the direct neighbor to the PQ-node.
-Table 4 is an illustration of the mechanism with the topology in Figure 2.
+In such implementations, router S may have executed a forward SPF with each of its direct neighbors as the SPF root, executed as part of the standard LFA [RFC5286] computations.
+So S may re-use the list of links and nodes collected from the same SPF computations, to decide whether a node Y is a candidate node-protecting PO-node or not.
+A node Y shall be considered as a node-protecting PQ-node, if and only if, there is at least one direct neighbor of S, other than the primary nexthop E, for which, the primary nexthop node E does not exist on the list of nodes traversed on any of the shortest paths from the direct neighbor to the PQ-node.
+Table 4 below is an illustration of the mechanism with the topology in Figure 2.

-Candidate PQ-node Repair Tunnel Path (Repairing router to PQ- node) Link Protection Node Protection
+Candidate PQ-node Repair Tunnel Path(Repairing router to PQ- node) Link-Protection Node-Protection

 R2 S->N->R1->R2 Yes Yes

 R2 S->E->R3->R2 No No

 R3 S->N->E->R3 Yes No